• Skip to main content

 • Before adding the eggs to ingredients like sauteed spinach first squeeze out the excess moisture.

-• A small 6.5 inch cast-iron skillet is perfect for making a small frittata for one, the skillet can go straight from stove top to oven.
-Cast iron skillet retain heat so be very careful when transferring to and from the oven.
-I recommend a silicone handle for your cast iron skillet and make sure it fits properly so it doesn’t slip off.
-Cast iron skillet are heavy, use the smallest skillet required for the recipe.
-This Frittata recipes is scaled for one servings and made in a small 6.5-inch Lodge skillet.
-For an even smaller serving cut the recipe in half and cook in the smaller 4-inch cast iron skillets.
+• A small 5.5-inch cast-iron skillet is perfect for making a small frittata for one; the skillet can go straight from stovetop to oven.
+Cast iron skillet retains heat, so be very careful when transferring it to and from the oven.
+I recommend a silicone handle for your cast iron skillet, make sure it fits properly so it doesn’t slip off.
+Cast iron skillets are heavy; use the smallest skillet required for the recipe.
+This Frittata recipe is scaled for one serving and made in a small 6.5-inch Lodge skillet.
+Cut the recipe in half for an even smaller serving and cook in the smaller 4-inch cast iron skillets.

 • You can eliminate the butter and increase the olive oil with good results.